Hua Guofeng: Domestic politics

+Economy

+During his tenure, Hua was concerned at the state of China's economy, stating that he feared it was on the brink of collapse.
+Hua worked with Li Xiannian to boost the economy, endorsing a plan to accelerate economic growth by boosting enterprises budgets and importing massive amounts of foreign technology.
+He introduced an ambitious ten-year economic plan which sought to create a Soviet-style economy by increasing investments in heavy industry and energy, mechanizing agriculture and using imported technology to build new manufacturing plants.
+Starting from 1977, Hua also spoke about the "Four Modernizations".
+Though the idea of importing technology was not new, Hua's approach was differentiated by its scale, with planned imports of $80 billion by the summer of 1978.

+His proposal to purchase foreign equipment, services, and infrastructure through massive loans, which were viewed as reckless, impractical, and later derided as "the Western-Led Leap Forward".
+Although his industrial proposals proved unrealistic, Hua's efforts removed the political stigma from the idea of importing technology.
+The technology import plans were quickly scrapped in favor of a cheaper and more doable five-year plan which prioritized light industry and consumer goods.
+Hua's economic and political programs involved the restoration of Soviet-style industrial planning and party control similar to that followed by China before the Great Leap Forward.
+However, this model was rejected by supporters of Deng Xiaoping, who argued for a more private-based economic system.

+Foreign policy

+In 1978, Hua visited Yugoslavia and Romania to study their socialist economic experiences and advanced production techniques.

 In October 1979, Hua went on a European tour, the first of its kind for a Chinese leader after 1949.
 He traveled to West Germany and France.
 On 28 October Hua visited the United Kingdom and met with British Prime Minister Margaret Thatcher.
 The two engaged in friendly talks and discussed the future of Hong Kong, which was a British Overseas Territory at the time.
 Chairman Hua visited Derby's British Rail Railway Technical Centre to observe the development of the Advanced Passenger Train.
 His visit coincided with the donation of the Chinese Government Railways Steam Locomotive 4-8-4 KF Class No 7 to the National Railway Museum in York.
 Chairman Hua also went to a farm in Oxfordshire and visited Oxford University.

 Hua was one of the last foreigners to visit Mohammad Reza Pahlavi, the Shah of Iran, before he was overthrown in 1979.

-At the CCP 3rd Plenary Session of the 11th Central Committee, after which Deng Xiaoping became the de facto leader of China as his idea for economic reform was adopted by the Party, Hua Guofeng was implicitly criticized for serving concurrently as Chairman of the Central Committee, Chairman of the Central Military Commission and Premier of the State Council.
-This was reverted between 1980 and 1981, as the three posts were assigned to three people, but this system was re-established by Jiang Zemin as he became "paramount leader" of China (serving however as General Secretary rather than Party Chairman).